fusionpbx/fusionpbx-docs/source/getting_started/backup.rst

 |

 It's always good to have a backup method in place.
 Here are the steps to a basic backup method with FusionPBX.
-This is one of the many ways you can backup.

 Command line settings
 ^^^^^^^^^^^^^^^^^^^^^^

-**From the command line.**
+Be sure to change the password by replacing the zzzzzzzz in PGPASSWORD="zzzzzzzz" with your password.

 ::